dirkpetersen/froster/README.md

 #### Restore to cloud machine

 In some cases you may want to restore rarely needed data from Glacier to a cloud machine on EC2.
 The most frequent use case is to save AWS Egress fees.
-Use the --ec2 option with the restore sub-command to create a new ec2 instance with enough local disk space to restore your data there: `froster restore --ec2 ~/archtest/data1`
+Use the --aws option with the restore sub-command to create a new ec2 instance with enough local disk space to restore your data there: `froster restore --aws ~/archtest/data1`

 ```
-dp@grammy:~$ froster restore --ec2 ~/archtest/data1
+dp@grammy:~$ froster restore --aws ~/archtest/data1
 Total data in all folders: 1.30 GiB
 Chosen Instance: c5ad.large
 Using Image ID: ami-0a6c63f0325635301